MSFX/Tr.ace/README.txt

-Tr.ace() is a library for managing trace statements within AS3.
+Tr.ace() is a library for formatting and managing trace statements within AS3.

 Tr.ace() is a static Class that uses the Singleton design pattern so you only need to define it's settings once within your application and you're all set.